Privacy Policy

 The Services are not directed to children under 13 (or other age as required by local law), and we do not knowingly collect personal information from children.

-If you are a parent or guardian and believe your child has uploaded personal information to our site without your consent, you may contact us as described in “Contact Us” below.
+If you are a parent or guardian and believe your child has provided personal information to us without your consent, you may contact us as described in “Contact Us” below.
 If we become aware that a child has provided us with personal information in violation of applicable law, we will delete any personal information we have collected, unless we have a legal obligation to keep it, and terminate the child’s account if applicable.

 Third-Party Websites/Applications.
 The Services may contain links to other websites/applications and other websites/applications may reference or link to our Services.
 These third-party services are not controlled by us.
 We encourage our users to read the privacy policies of each website and application with which they interact.
 We do not endorse, screen or approve, and are not responsible for, the privacy practices or content of such other websites or applications.
 Providing personal information to third-party websites or applications is at your own risk.